Virginia's Bennett named AP men's college coach of the year - Philly

 "And then so much of what society looks at - it begs the question - is it just about how you do in March?
 Or is it about the whole thing?
 It's a fair debate (on) what matters.
 But I told them: I wouldn't trade this team for anything.
 Even the experiences, as hard as they are, this is part of the process."

-Bennett was the runaway winner for the award, which is being presented at the Final Four.
+Bennett was the runaway winner for the award, which was presented at the Final Four.
 He earned 50 of 65 votes from AP Top 25 writers with ballots submitted before the start of the NCAA Tournament.

 Tennessee's Rick Barnes was second with five votes after leading the Volunteers to 26 wins and an NCAA bid despite being picked to finish 13th in the 14-team Southeastern Conference.
 First-year Ohio State coach Chris Holtmann was third with four votes.